Helene Chadwick: Personal life and death

-Helene's great-grandparents were the founders of Chadwicks, NY, a small village in Oneida County, NY.
+Helene's great-grandparents were the founders of Chadwicks, New York, a small village in Oneida County, NY.
 Her great-grandfather built a cotton factory on Sauquoit Creek and was one of the premier manufacturers of textiles in the Mohawk Valley.
 Her family came from England, in Oldham, Lancashire County.
 She attended school at a one-room schoolhouse provided by her great-grandfather for the mill workers.

 In January 1919, Chadwick became engaged to William A. Wellman, an American pilot with the Lafayette Flying Corps.
 He had just returned from France and was cited for bravery for his valor in World War I. The couple had met at a party at the house of a friend.
 Wellman was signed to play a prominent role in an upcoming movie with Douglas Fairbanks Sr. The couple wed in July 1921, but in the summer of 1923, Chadwick sued Wellman for divorce on grounds of desertion and nonsupport.
-At the time of their separation, William was directing movies for Fox Film.
+At the time of their separation, Wellman was directing movies for Fox Film.

 Chadwick's funeral was conducted by Pierce Brothers Mortuary and attended by stage and screen friends.
-Her body was returned to Chadwicks and she is buried in the Sauquoit Valley Cemetery.
+Cause of death was cirohosis of the liver.
+Her body was returned to Chadwicks and she was first buried in the Sauquoit Valley Cemetery and the following year her remains were moved to Forest Hill Cemetery, Utica.